ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-transactions/index.md

 enterprise: true
 ---

-The SSRM Transaction API allow large numbers of rows in the grid to be added, removed or updated in an efficient manner.
+The SSRM Transaction API allows large numbers of rows in the grid to be added, removed or updated in an efficient manner.

 <api-documentation source='grid-api/api.json' section='serverSideRowModel' names='["applyServerSideTransaction"]' ></api-documentation>